Saskatoon gearing up to beat the heat - Saskatoon | Globalnews.ca

 “The currents that flow through the river, they’re unpredictable as to how they affect the bottom.
 A lot of the sand and silt is really quite unstable,” Rodger said.

 “We do see a lot of heat exhaustion, heat stroke type calls that we deal with.
-This week I guarantee we’re going to see those calls coming in,” said Troy Davies, a MD Ambulance spokesperson.
+This week I guarantee we’re going to see those calls coming in,” Troy Davies, a MD Ambulance spokesperson, said.

 READ MORE: Southern Alberta heat wave raises wildfire concerns